chyiiiiiiiiiiii/sui_shinami/README.md

   <img src="shinami.png" width="100%" alt="sui_shinami" />
 </p>

-This package is developed for integration Shinami SDK for Sui.
+This package is developed for integrating Shinami SDK for Sui.
-We can easily use own sponsored wallet for user's transactions to give a smoothly experience.
+We can easily use our own sponsored wallet for users' transactions to give a smooth experience.

-> Now support by **PassionLab**.

 ## Features